ProvableHQ/welcome/documentation/sdk/create-aleo-app/02_create_aleo_app_full.md

 Congratulations on becoming a Leo contributor! 🎉

-## Recap & Additional Resources
+## 8. Recap & Additional Resources

-1. We packaged a React template for you with Leo.
+1. You created a React template pre-packaged to use Leo programs.
+This sets the scaffold for creating an easy React app.

 2. You also installed [Leo](https://developer.aleo.org/leo/), our statically-typed programming language built for writing private applications.
-Using Leo, you can write, build, compile, and execute Leo programs locally.

-3. We provided the `helloworld` Leo program already pre-compiled into Aleo instructions and then executed it locally using WASM + web workers, which was an abstraction on snarkVM’s capabilities. [snarkVM](https://developer.aleo.org/aleo/) is the data execution layer.
+3. You executed `helloworld` using WASM, which called on in-browser resources to use [snarkVM](https://developer.aleo.org/aleo/), the data execution layer.
 It is used to compile Leo programs and execute them locally off-chain.
 All Leo programs eventually become Aleo instructions via Aleo’s compiler during the execution phase of snarkVM.

+4. You also executed `helloworld` locally in your terminal using `leo execute`, which similarly uses local computational resources to compile your Leo program using snarkVM.

-4. Similarly, we deployed the `helloworld` program, again using the WASM + web workers abstraction layer but you can also deploy programs on-chain using [snarkOS](https://developer.aleo.org/testnet/getting_started/deploy_execute/#deploy), the data availability layer or blockchain / distributed ledger.
+5. You deployed the `helloworld` program onto a local devnet using in-browser WASM, which basically abstracted [snarkOS](https://developer.aleo.org/testnet/getting_started/deploy_execute/#deploy) functionality, which is the data availability layer or blockchain / distributed ledger.
+Using the transaction cannon is also an abstraction on snarkOS.

+6. Lastly, you executed the main transition on your deployed `helloworld` program using the transaction cannon, which again, abstracts the usage of snarkOS and snarkVM.
+You checked that `helloworld.aleo` was indeed deployed on-chain, and created an execution transaction and broadcasted it to the network.
+Depending on the transition itself, we can then check if the proper records or public mappings were indeed modified on-chain.

-5. During the tutorial you navigated to [aleo.tools](https://aleo.tools), which is the graphical interface to our SDK, which serves as an abstraction layer of snarkOS and snarkVM.
-You’ll find you can perform similar actions (compiling, executing, deploying) on aleo.tools.
+7. [aleo.tools](https://aleo.tools) is the graphical interface to our SDK, which serves as an abstraction layer of snarkOS and snarkVM.
+You can perform similar actions here (compiling, executing, deploying, checking on-chain state, etc).

-6. The entire React template along with the WASM and web workers can also be considered an abstraction layer of snarkOS and snarkVM.